 - How to be when we don’t know what to say or do

-- How to address common fears and concerns
+- How to be sensitive to the person’s needs, fears and concerns

-- How to respond to the needs of the dying and support them to discover their inner resources of strength and meaning
+- How to support the person to discover their inner resources of strength and meaning

-- How to say good-bye, create a sacred environment and offer spiritual support at the moment of death and beyond
+- How to say good-bye, create a sacred environment and offer spiritual support at the moment of death and after